rust-lang/reference/src/expressions/block-expr.md

 > &nbsp;&nbsp; `}`

-A _block expression_ is similar to a module in terms of the declarations that are possible, but can also contain [statements](statements.html) and end with an expression.
+A _block expression_ is similar to a module in terms of the declarations that are possible, but can also contain [statements] and end with an [expression].
 Each block conceptually introduces a new namespace scope.
 Use items can bring new names into scopes and declared items are in scope for only the block itself.

-A block will execute each statement sequentially, and then execute the expression (if given).
+A block will execute each statement sequentially, and then execute the expression, if given.
 If the block doesn't end in an expression, its value is `()`:

 ```rust